Shippable/docs/sources/platform/tutorial/server/install.md

 ### Enabling add-ons
 Additional optional services and integrations may be enabled from this panel.
 For example, you can enable various hub integrations for your users to push or pull from Docker registries.

+### Enabling caching
+To enable caching, navigate to the `Build configuration` section in the `Configure and Install` panel.
+Select the `Upload artifacts to AWS` option.
+Click on `Save` and `Restart Services`.
+To learn more about the benefits of caching, go [here](/platform/tutorial/runtime/caching/#caching).

 ## /etc/shippable
 The installer stores files in `/etc/shippable`.
 These files include configuration information, keys, and initialization scripts.
 The following are found in `/etc/shippable`.